 Premium subscribers on the Seminar Plan or higher can easily update their Experience Codes:

-- Click on the circular "Edit" button next to the Experience Code in the Control Center on the Experience Dashboard (this button is disabled if you're not a Seminar Plan subscriber or higher)
+- Click on the green Edit (pencil) button next to the Experience Code in the Control Center on the Experience Dashboard (this button is disabled if you're not a Seminar Plan subscriber or higher)

 - Type in a your desired custom Experience Code into the input field

-Your Experience Code is now updated and can be tested using the mobile client:
+Your Experience Code is now updated and can be tested using the Mobile View.

 Using the Same Experience Code & URL For Multiple Experiences